-I teach courses at Georgia Tech's Sam Nunn School of International Affairs on topics at the intersection of space technology and policy.
+I teach courses at Georgia Tech's Sam Nunn School of International Affairs and Daniel Guggenheim School of Aerospace Engineering on topics at the intersection of space technology and policy.

 Space Sustainability